objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 I should point out that the non-maximum suppression is one of the weaker points in the current implementation of this within GPUImage.
 It causes lines to be detected where there are none, or multiple lines to be detected near strong lines in a noisy scene.

 As mentioned earlier, line detection has a number of interesting applications.
 One particular application this enables is one-dimensional barcode reading.
 An interesting aspect of this parallel coordinate transform is that parallel lines in real space will always appear as a series of vertically aligned dots in parallel coordinate space.
 This is true no matter the orientation of the parallel lines.
-That means that you could potentially detect standard 1-D barcodes at any orientation or position by looking for a specific ordered spacing of vertical dots.
+That means that you could potentially detect standard 1D barcodes at any orientation or position by looking for a specific ordered spacing of vertical dots.
 This could be a huge benefit for blind users of mobile phone barcode scanners who cannot see the box or orientation they need to align barcodes within.

-Personally, the geometric elegance of this line drawing process is something I find fascinating and wanted to present to more developers.
+Personally, the geometric elegance of this line-drawing process is something I find fascinating and wanted to present to more developers.

 ## Summary